 Although you may be tempted by Opendoor’s promise of no showings and no stress, you’ll pay a large price for this convenience.
 In addition to a lower sales price, you can expect to pay a service fee ranging from 6-13%.
 If you’re selling a $300,000 home, that means you’ll pay anywhere from $18,000 to $39,000 in Opendoor service fees.
 Did we mention that doesn’t account for closing, repair, and other hidden costs (more on this later)?

-At Jovio, we believe in maximizing the return for sellers and allowing you to keep as much of your hard-earned equity as possible.
-That’s why, you’ll only be responsible for paying a 1% listing fee and a $495 setup fee to get your home listed.
-We’re all for transparency so to cover all our bases, we’ve rounded up all the costs you can expect to pay when selling with Jovio.
-Aside from our seller-friendly pricing, our streamlined process and unparalleled service make Jovio a compelling alternative to other services like Opendoor.
+At Jovio, our agents believe in maximizing the return for sellers and allowing you to keep as much of your hard-earned equity as possible.
+Our agents are always upfront about pricing and the costs associated with selling a home so you know exactly what you’re paying and why.
+Aside from our seller-friendly pricing, our streamlined process and unparalleled service make working with a Jovio agent a compelling alternative to other services like Opendoor.

 We touched on pricing a bit already, but with Opendoor, their 6-13% service fee only tells half the story.
 According to independent research studies, when you sell to Opendoor, you can expect to sell for around 7.4% below market value.
 Plus, you’ll still be responsible for paying 1-3% in closing costs.
 Add all these costs together, and in effect, you’ll be paying 14.4-23.4% total to sell your home to Opendoor.

-Conversely, when you sell your home with a traditional agent, you can expect to pay 6% of your sales price in total commissions (i.e. 3% to the listing agent and 3% to the buyer's agent).
+Conversely, when you sell your home with a Jovio agent, you can expect to pay 6% of your sales price in total commissions (i.e. 3% to the listing agent, although this is negotiable, and 3% to the buyer's agent).
 In addition to that, you should expect to pay 1-3% in closing costs.
 Of course, there may be other expenses like repair costs and seller concessions, but those vary depending on the condition of your home and the specific transaction, and are fees that Opendoor also charges after they give you an initial purchase offer.

-To sum it up, we’ve created a cost comparison chart to show you just how much you can expect to pay when selling with Jovio, a traditional agent, and Opendoor.
+To sum it up, we’ve created a cost comparison chart to show you just how much you can expect to pay when selling with Jovio and Opendoor.